-The authorized number of members of the Board of Directors consists of five directors.
-Our Board of Directors recommends that Charles J. Casamento and Sergio Traversa be elected as members of the Board of Directors at the annual meeting.
+The authorized number of members of the Board of Directors consists of four directors.
+Our Board of Directors recommends that Paul Kelly be elected as a member of the Board of Directors at the annual meeting.

 Pursuant to our articles of incorporation, as amended, our Board of Directors is divided into three classes.
 The members of each class will serve for a staggered, three-year term.
 Upon the expiration of the term of a class of directors, directors in that class will be elected for three-year terms at the annual meeting of stockholders in the year in which their term expires.
-Each of the nominees, if re-elected, will serve a three-year term as a director until the annual meeting of stockholders in 2019 or until his respective successor is duly elected and qualified or until the earlier of his death, resignation or removal.
-If a nominee becomes unable or unwilling to accept nomination or election, the person or persons voting the proxy will vote for such other person or persons as may be designated by the Board of Directors.
+Each of the nominees, if re-elected, will serve a three-year term as a director until the annual meeting of stockholders in 2020 or until his respective successor is duly elected and qualified or until the earlier of his death, resignation or removal.
+If a nominee becomes unable or unwilling to accept nomination or election, the person or persons voting the proxy will vote for such other person or persons as may be designated by the Board of Directors, unless the Board of Directors chooses to reduce the number of directors serving on the Board of Directors.
 The Board of Directors has no reason to believe that either of the nominees will be unable or unwilling to serve as a director if re-elected.
 The table below shows the term of each director under our amended articles of incorporation assuming the approval of this Proposal 1:

-Director Class Term (from 2016 Annual Meeting)
+Director Class Term (from 2017 Annual Meeting)

-Maged Shenouda Class I 24 months
+Maged Shenouda Class I 12 months

-Charles J. Casamento Class II 36 months
+Charles J. Casamento Class II 24 months

-Sergio Traversa Class II 36 months
+Sergio Traversa Class II 24 months

-Paul Kelly Class III 12 months
+Paul Kelly Class III 36 months

-Sandesh Seth Class III 12 months